-The State Board of Health (board) is revising the Group A rule (chapter 246-290 WAC) to address concerns about PFAS, contaminants that do not have a maximum contaminant level (MCL).
-The board and the department are concerned because almost a dozen Group A public water systems and over 200 private wells in five areas of the state are known to have PFAS contamination in their groundwater supplies above EPA and other state's health advisory levels.
+The State Board of Health (board) is proposing revisions to the Group A rule (chapter 246-290 WAC) to address concerns about PFAS, contaminants that do not have a maximum contaminant level (MCL).
+The boardand the department are concerned because almost a dozen Group A public water systems and over 200 private wells in five areas of the state are known to have PFAS contamination in their groundwater supplies above EPA and other state's health advisory levels.

-The draft rule sets requirements for monitoring and reporting, follow-up actions, and public notice for contaminants without an MCL.
-The draft rule includes state action levels (SALs) for five PFAS compounds.
+The proposed rule sets requirements for monitoring and reporting, follow-up actions, and public notice for contaminants without an MCL.
+The proposed rule includes state action levels (SALs) for five PFAS compounds.